Wednesday, June 27, 2018 - Eagle Trail

-This evening's goal was to track down and observe the rare and legendary Photuris lucicrescens, the Boulder Firefly.
-To that end, our fearless few set forth after sunset...
+This evening's goal was to track down the rare and legendary Photuris lucicrescens: the Boulder Firefly.
+To that end, we rotated our usual phases to begin the hike after sunset.

-But first, they gathered for a pleasant dinner at Sherpa's.
-Special guest E– joined D–, C–, D2, and S– for a family-style meal on the patio at Sherpa's.
-Entrees included saag, chicken tikka masala, lamb vindaloo, tofu aloo, momo platter, and garlic naan.
+Phase 2: Special guest E joined D, C, D2, and S for a family-style meal on the patio at Sherpa's.
+Saag, chicken tikka masala, lamb vindaloo, tofu aloo, momo platter, and garlic naan.

 Phase 3: Trident Cafe, amid stacks of books and unsent postcards.

-Phase 1: C– reported having seen fireflies near the Eagle Trail, west of the Boulder Reservoir and east of Boulder Valley Ranch.
-Therefore thither our triad traveled, amid blustery winds and lingering doubts that any flying insects (let alone the elusive firefly) would be aloft in such a tempest.
-All fears were put to rest as E– spotted a single firefly, just beyond the fence at the trailhead.
-The group headed west along the path, and as darkness descended, the weather began to calm.
-After three quarters of a mile, our fearless adventurers arrived at Little Dry Pond (aka "Boulder Valley Ranch Pond 1"), and, as if on cue, the fireflies emerged.
+Phase 1: C reported having seen fireflies near the Eagle Trail, west of the Boulder Reservoir and east of Boulder Valley Ranch.
+Blustery winds gave us doubts whether any flying insects (let alone fireflies) would be aloft in such a tempest.
+However, E spotted a glowing light just beyond the fence at the trailhead, and off we went, west along the path.
+As darkness descended, the weather began to calm.
+After three quarters of a mile, we arrived at Little Dry Pond (aka "Boulder Valley Ranch Pond 1"), and, as if on cue, the fireflies emerged.

 As the poet Bashō wrote in 1688:

 We tarried a while, taking pictures and enjoying the evening afterglow and the cries of coyotes.
 Meanwhile, frogs and night birds joined in chorus, and sang the sun to sleep.